 For the Main Dough

-- Add 175g of cold water and 375g of white bread flour and 2 teaspoons of salt.
+- Add 175g of cold water, 375g of white bread flour, and 2 teaspoons of salt.
 Knead for 2 mins/Interval speed.
 The dough will be soft and slightly sticky.

-- Tip the dough out onto a lightly floured surface and knead into a ball then transfer it to a large bowl, cover with cling film and leave to rise for 2-3 hours until doubled in size.
-Timing will vary on humidity etc. and it's always best to watch the dough and not the clock.
+- Tip the dough onto a lightly floured surface and knead into a ball.
+Then transfer it to a large bowl, cover with cling film, and leave to rise for 2-3 hours until doubled in size.
+Timing will vary depending on humidity, etc., and watching the dough and not the clock is always best.

-- When doubled in size, knock back the dough once to deflate it then turn out onto a lightly floured work surface and gently form a ball.
+- When doubled in size, knock back the dough once to deflate it.
+Then, turn it onto a lightly floured work surface and gently form a ball.
 You don't want to knock too much air out of it.
-Fold the bottom edges of the dough together to create a smooth surface on top (see image 5 & 6 in recipe post).
+Fold the bottom edges of the dough together to create a smooth surface on top (see images 5 and 6 in the recipe post).

-- Place the dough on top of some greaseproof paper sprinkled with flour and cover for 1 hour with a tea towel.
-Twenty minutes before the dough is proofed, preheat the oven to 200°C fan-forced / 220°C. Place a large tray in the oven, and a smaller one underneath to heat up.
-Ensure the small tray underneath has tall sides as it will be filled with water.
+- Place the dough on greaseproof paper sprinkled with flour and cover with a tea towel for 1 hour.
+Twenty minutes before the dough is proofed, preheat the oven to 200°C fan-forced / 220°C. Place a large tray in the oven and a smaller one underneath to heat up.
+Ensure the small tray underneath has tall sides, as it will be filled with water.

 - Bake in the oven for 30-35 minutes until the loaf is golden and sounds hollow when tapped underneath.

-- Leave to cool on a wire rack and slice when completely cold.
+- Leave to cool on a wire rack before slicing.

 Notes

-See recipe post for step by step photos and storage instructions etc.
+See the recipe post for step-by-step photos and storage instructions.

 Nutrition Information: